-I needed to move a large number of files from one directory into an archive every month and only files over 1 month old.
+I needed to move a large number of files from one directory into an archive every month and only files over one month old.

 The first part of the command is to get a list of files in the folder.
 I found the command I needed was Get-Childitem.